ch-stark/argocdpoliciesblog/blog.md

 We deploy three Applications with only slighty different purpososes:

-1. Application 1:  Stable (means supported)-PolicySet in order to harden RHACM.
+- Application 1 deploys a `Stable` (means supported)-PolicySet in order to harden RHACM.
 PolicyGenerator is used.
-2. Custom PolicySet e.g. for Configuration-Purposes.
-It contains one one policy and is designed to be extended.
+- Application 2 deploys a custom PolicySet e.g. for Configuration-Purposes.
+It contains one policy and is designed to be
+  extended.
 PolicyGenerator is used also here.
-3. Deploying supported Policies from our PolicyCollection repository.
-As we need to apply them from Subdirectories the following property `recurse: true` has to be present (unlike in the first
+- With Application 3 we are deploying supported Policies from our PolicyCollection repository.
+As we need to apply them from Subdirectories the following property `recurse: true` has to be present (unlike in the first two Applications):
-   two Applications):

 ```
       source: